XCTEQ/XCFit/README.md

 * **[Xcode 8.3](https://developer.apple.com/xcode/)**
-   - Ideally Xcode 8 but works on Xcode 7 as well.
+   - XCFit only Supports Xcode 8.3 and above.
 * **[Swift 3.1](https://swift.org/download/)**
    - Use  Swift 3.1-dev snapshot and toolchain.
+Swift 3.1 is currenly in beta.
 * **[Ruby](https://www.ruby-lang.org/en/)**
-   - Use [RVM](https://rvm.io/) for GEM management.
+   - Ruby is required to setup XCFit templates either using Homebrew or Rubygem.
+Use [RVM](https://rvm.io/) for GEM management.
 Ideally Ruby > 2.X.
-You can use system Ruby with sudo
+You can use system Ruby with sudo.
 * **[Curl on Mac](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/curl.1.html)**
    - Might be pre-installed but worth double checking.
 * **[Homebrew](http://brew.sh)**
-* **RubyGems Packages(optional)**
-  - Xcpretty, Fastlane(Optional), Rake, Bundler etc
 * **Fitnesse only Optional** : You might need to have [iOS-Sim](https://www.npmjs.com/package/ios-sim), [Java](https://www.java.com/en/) if you want to use Fitnesse.